romanmurzac/DrivenPath/chapter_4/README.md

 #### Run pipeline via DAG
 Run the DAG, monitor all tasks execution for monitoring.
 Also, we can access *CloudWatch* to see the logs for each task in order to debug if any error occur.\
-During the execution of a specific task you can check if the proper service is running and we'll se that Glue job or Crawler was triggered by Airflow DAG task.
+During the execution of a specific task you can check if the proper service is running, and we'll se that Glue job or Crawler was triggered by Airflow DAG task.
-Also we can see that all Glue jobs are running in parallel as they are not dependent on each other.
+Also, we can see that all Glue jobs are running in parallel as they are not dependent on each other.
 Also, all staging crawlers are running in parallel after each specific Glue job finished.\
 Example of successfully run Glue job.\
 ![Image 4.33](../media/image_4.33.PNG)